Richard Unwin, PhD

 I am actively involved in a wide range of public engagement activities.
 I am part of a team delivering events to schoolchildren as part of science events, and was been awarded funding for the Royal Society to develop resources for a primary school science week.
 In these activities, participants are invited to diagnose diabetes by way of a demonstration urine test (dipstick) and blood test (using paper chromatography).
 We have also developed an A-level study day where students at local colleges visit the University and learn about diabeteic complication vis a 'Dragons Den'-style pitch for funding, and an activity where we look at identifying markers of disease processes and how these may be used clinically.
 To supplement these activities, we have recently developed a series of short animated videos explaining our research. these can be found here.

-I am a PE champion for the faculty (profile), and sit on the FMHS PPI/E Coordinating Centre forum.
+I am a PE champion for the faculty (profile).

 I also Chair of the governing body of Arlies Community Primary School, Stalybridge.